snltd/SexyMF/README.md

 You can protect services and zones from being manipulated via the API using blacklists and/or whitelists in the `config/user_config.json` file.
 Currently you can only list entire zones, or services in all zones.
-This will most likely become more granular in the future.
+This will most !$likely become more granular in the .